This is an official version.

 (c) other records and documents that are required by regulation.

-(3) The minister may refuse to issue a licence to a person and may cancel the licence of a licensee where the minister is of the opinion that a
+(3) The registrar may refuse to issue a licence to a person and may cancel the licence of a licensee where the registrar is of the opinion that a

 (b) person applying for a licence or a licensee cannot meet or no longer meets the requirements of this Act with respect to the assurance fund, a trust fund or other requirements under this Act.

-(3.1) The minister may attach to a licence those restrictions, limitations and conditions the minister considers appropriate.
+(3.1) The registrar may attach to a licence those restrictions, limitations and conditions the registrar considers appropriate.

 (4) Where the minister is satisfied that a seller does not comply with this Act or is not able to carry out the obligations imposed upon the seller under this Act, he or she may order that seller to take the remedial action that is necessary to bring the licensee into compliance with this Act and for that purpose may direct that an auditor perform an audit and inspect the books, documents and other records of the seller that relate to prepaid funeral contracts.